bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ## {id="notes"} Notes

-Note that while installation (particularly via hijacking described below) is in some ways improved from prior releases, it is still a relatively rough and hands-on process.
+While installation (particularly via hijacking described below) is in some ways improved from prior releases, it is still a relatively rough and hands-on process.
 If you are not an experienced Linux user it may be advisable to wait for a future release where installation has been further polished.
-If you wish to press on despite concerns about insufficient experience, perhaps test first in a VM before committing a box to the process.
+If you wish to press on despite concerns about insufficient experience, consider testing first in a VM before committing a box to the process.

 There are no explicit instructions for upgrading from a prior Bedrock Linux release; the expectation at this point in the development cycle is a fresh